 Despite the throw distance limitation of TIJ, the technology is inherently clean and the printheads are relatively small, aiding integration into packaging lines.
-Sub-second dry times are achievable with leading inks and guide rails should be appropriately positioned to avoid contact with the printed code immediately downstream of the printer.
+As described earlier, sub-second dry times are achievable with leading inks and guide rails should be appropriately positioned to avoid contact with the printed code immediately downstream of the printer.